45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 7

-Black-eyed Susan is well adapted to its native dry grasslands and prairies and thrives in full sun.
-Rudbeckia is drought tolerant but will benefit from occasional deep watering if natural rainfall is particularly sparse.
+Black-eyed Susan adapts well to its native dry grasslands and prairies and thrives in full sun.
+Rudbeckia tolerates drought but benefits from occasional deep watering if natural rainfall is particularly sparse.

 Black-eyed Susan is a short-lived perennial wildflower.
-It is easily grown from seed, and established plants will readily self-seed, so you don’t need to worry about needing to buy more.
+You can easily grow it from seed, and established plants readily self-seed, so you don’t need to worry about buying more.

 The flowers are cheerful and bright yellow and attract butterflies and bees.
-A large patch of Black-eyed Susan in full bloom is quite eye-catching!
+A large patch of black-eyed Susans in full bloom is quite eye-catching!

 Blue Fescue ‘Elijah Blue’